Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Discussion and Summary

-One of the key features of this mitigation framework is its ability to determine if there are significant differences between the best-fit waveform model and the underlying `true' signal.
+One of the key features of this mitigation framework is its ability to determine if there are significant differences between the best-fit waveform model and the underlying signal.
 We can examine the posterior samples of the recovered amplitude and phase uncertainty parameters.
 If these values begin to converge away from zero (which serves as the reference point for no modifications to the baseline waveform model), it suggests the presence of systematic errors, and the waveform model is attempting to find the correct fit by accommodating the additional flexibility provided by these uncertainty parameters.
 In this study, we did not find significant deviations from zero in the uncertainty parameters for the events analyzed.
 However, there are indications of deviation in the phase uncertainty parameter of GW191109\_010717, particularly near the glitch frequency of 36 Hz.

-For GW191109\_010717, we also perform single-detector runs with raw and deglitched frame files.
+To further investigate the origin of these effects, we performed additional single-detector \ac{pe} runs, and injection-recovery studies for GW191109\_010717 with and without a scatter-light glitch.
 We report that the major contribution for $\chi_\mathrm{eff}<0$ comes from the LIGO-Livingston data.
-Furthermore, we simulated a scenario in which a GW191109-like signal was injected into Gaussian noise and a scatter light glitch in one of the detectors.
+Furthermore, we simulated a scenario in which a GW191109-like signal was injected into Gaussian noise and a scatter-light glitch in one of the detectors.
 We find bimodality in $\chi_\mathrm{eff}$ and in the source-frame chirp mass in baseline runs.
 This bimodality disappears when we use waveform uncertainty parametrization.